titoluyo/verticalparking/cabina_python/tools/README.md

 # ESP32-S3 Development Tools

-Tools for syncing code and monitoring the ESP32-S3 device running CircuitPython.
+Development tools for working with the `cabina_python` CircuitPython firmware.
+These tools help sync code to the ESP32-S3 device and monitor serial output during development.

+**Note:** This is a subfolder of `cabina_python/`.
+See the parent directory README for firmware documentation.

 ## Setup